likhtal/CarND-Capstone/README.md

 self.controller.enable(self.dbw_enabled)
 ```

 TL Detector by default uses information on traffic lights provided by Udacity.
-Unfortunately, my computer performance is not good enough to use the classifier by default.
+Unfortunately, my laptop performance is not good enough to use the classifier by default.

 Yet tl_detector.launch file contains a key that controls use of classifier: use_classifier - see below: